themindfulbit/td/_content/1-episodes/2014-08-31-080-fastmail-explorations.md

 ### Stupid Address Tricks ###

 Fastmail has great spam filtering but sometimes spam comes from companies that we have legitimate associations with.
 In those cases no automatic spam filtering will be effective.
 That's why I give out unique addresses to everyone that requires it.
-Fastmail adopts the long standing Gmail option of plus addressing.
+Fastmail adopts the long standing Gmail option of [plus addressing](https://www.fastmail.fm/help/receive/addressing.html).
 Append a plus and some other word to your primary email address.
 It's a very subtle way to mask your main email address.
 For example, gabe+verizon@technicaldifficulties.us is still sent to gabe@technicaldifficulties.us but now I know Verizon is the source of the spam.
 But even better than that, I can easily trash all mail sent to that address with a server side mail rule and never be bothered by their garbage again.

+The other advantage to the plus addressing is that it's a convenient way to automatically file messages as they come in.
+For example, if I had a folder somewhere in my Fastmail hierarchy named "verizon" then a message sent to gabe+verizon@technicaldifficulties.us would miss my inbox entirely and be gently placed in the verizon folder.

+Not everything is great about plus addressing though.
+Some email systems may refuse the format.
+In those cases you should use subdomain addressing.

+Subdomain addressing is very similar to a plus address.
+In our example, you'd use the address "verizon@gabe.technicaldifficulties.us" where the user name is included as part of the domain.
+As with plus addressing, these messages will also be filled if there's a matching folder somewhere in your account.

+If you want to be even more elegant, then I suggest setting up a new MX record at your host to handle all email sent to any recipient at your TLD.
+Most hosts make this simple and Fastmail has [some easy to follow directions](https://www.fastmail.fm/help/receive/domains.html).
+This means people can send a message to any address at your domain, like our example "verizon@technicaldifficulties.us".
+Of course, this is the way to go if you have your own domain.

 > {{ theme:partial src="aside-header" voice="potatowire" text="No
 plusses" }}